algolia/netlify-youtube-ingest/README.md

 # Netlify function to index YouTube videos on Algolia

-This is a quick script to index (or just grab JSON) for youtube videos.
+This is a quick dashboard for ingesting youtube videos into an Algolia Index.

 ## Requirements